komunitin/komunitin/accounting/README.md

   - Whenever an incoming external payment is received, the trader account creates or updates the sell offer to convert the current balance of external HOUR assets to local HOUR assets.

 ## CC integration
+The only [CC workflow](https://gitlab.com/credit-commons/cc-node/-/blob/0.9.x/doc/developers.md?ref_type=heads#workflow) that is currently supported is `|P-PC+CX+`, and currently only receiving is implemented.

 ### Main setup
 To test the CC integration, you can go to the repo root, make sure you have https://github.com/michielbdejong/ices checked out next to it, and do:
 ```sh